cbates8/ACS-Online/README.md

-# Python Projects
+# Advanced Computer Science - Online

-### Projects in the Python language covering topics such as object-oriented programming, recursion, data structures (lists, dictionaries, binary trees), and basic machine learning.
+### Projects in the Python language completed while taking Pinewood School's online ACS course.
+Topics covered include object-oriented programming, recursion, data structures (such as: lists, dictionaries, binary trees), and basic machine learning.

 Brief Description:
 "We will emphasis and focus on problem analysis, effective and efficient use of data structures and algorithms, good programming style, clarity, and performance.
 We'll show some beautiful applications of computing that have changed the world, talk about the history of computing, and where it will go in the future.
 Throughout the course, relevance will be emphasized: relevance to the student and to society.
 As in the other courses in this path, the overarching theme is to expose students to the beauty, usefulness, and joy of computing."